IBM/ibm-spectrum-scale-install-infra/README.md

        - classC
      ```

      These node classes can optionally be used to define Spectrum Scale configuration parameters.
-It is suggested to use `group_vars` inventory files for that purpose:
+It is suggested to use [group variables](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#assigning-a-variable-to-many-machines-group-variables) for that purpose:

      ```yaml
      # group_vars/all: